$\mathcal{N}$IPM-HLSP: An Efficient Interior-Point Method for Hierarchical Least-Squares Programs: Evaluation

-OSQP converges with a maximum KKT norm of about $0.14$ on level 3.
-While the hierarchy is mostly resolved around 2 ms faster than by IPM-ASM there are a lot of instances where OSQP requires both a high number of iterations and factorization updates.
+OSQP converges with a maximum \ref{eq:kktHLSP} norm of about $0.14$ on level 3.
+While the hierarchy is mostly resolved around 2 ms faster than by IPM-ASM, there are many instances where OSQP requires both a high number of iterations and factorization updates.
 This leads to computation times of up to 42 ms (8175 iterations, 9 factorization updates).
-We observed that it is quite hard to maintain feasibility of the subsequent LSP's of~\eqref{eq:hlspLvllas} due to the inherent moderate convergence accuracy of the ADMM.
-As can be seen from the KKT norms in fig.~\ref{fig:hrp2_dynUnreg_osqpDetails} there is always a level where the polishing process would fail such that the corresponding level converges at about $10^{-3}$.
+We observed that the main challenge of solving~\ref{eq:hlsp} by the ADMM is to maintain feasibility of the subsequent LSP's due to the inherent moderate convergence accuracy of the ADMM.
+As can be seen from the \ref{eq:kktHLSP} norms in Fig.~\ref{fig:hrp2_dynUnreg_osqpDetails}, there is always a level where the polishing process fails such that the corresponding level converges at about $10^{-3}$.
 This negatively influences the determination of the optimal infeasible points.
-While this may be acceptable for LSP's it is problematic for HLSP's since wrongly determined violations $\uv_{\umA_{l-1}}^*$ render the subsequent priority levels infeasible and eventually lead to solver failure and numerical difficulties.
-We explicitly recalculate the violations $v_{l,e} = A_{l,e}x - b_{l,e}$ and $v_{l,i} = A_{l,i}x - b_{l,i}$ at convergence of each priority level which can slightly mitigate this circumstance.
-The design of a dedicated hierarchical ADMM solver may be able to better handle such situation.
+While this may be acceptable for LSP's it is problematic for HLSP's since wrongly determined violations $v_{\mA_{\cup l-1}}^*$ render the subsequent priority levels infeasible and eventually lead to solver failure.
+We explicitly recalculate the violations $v_{\mathbb{E}_l} = A_{\mathbb{E}_l}x - b_{\mathbb{E}_l}$ and $v_{\mathbb{I}_l} = A_{\mathbb{I}_l}x - b_{\mathbb{I}_l}$ at convergence of each priority level which can slightly mitigate this circumstance.
+Promising progress in terms of accuracy of the ADMM has been documented for example in~\cite{bambade2022}.